sourcegraph/sourcegraph-public-snapshot/doc/dev/how-to/wolfi/add_update_images.md

 ### Update base images for a new release

 Before each release, we should update the base images to ensure we include any updated packages and vulnerability fixes.
+To update the images:

-- Review the [auto-update pull request](https://github.com/sourcegraph/sourcegraph/pulls?q=is:pr+head:wolfi-autoupdate/main+is:open) opened by Buildkite, and merge it
+- Review the [auto-update pull request](https://github.com/sourcegraph/sourcegraph/pulls?q=is:pr+head:wolfi-auto-update/main+is:open) opened by Buildkite, and merge it

 #### Automation